 • Card Security Controller (CSC) Role: This role is responsible for managing the security configuration of the card manager and security domains.
 The CSC role authenticates to the cryptographic module by demonstrating to the Card Manager application that he possesses the knowledge of a GP secure channel TDES key set stored within the Card Manager.
-By successfully executing the OP secure channel mutual authentication protocol, the CSC role establishes a secure channel to the Card Manager and execute services allowed to the CSC role in a secure manner.
-The CSC role is also responsible for unblocking the PIN using a specific unblock PIN XAUT key with ActivCard external authentication protocol.
+By successfully executing the GP secure channel mutual authentication protocol, the CSC role establishes a secure channel to the Card Manager and execute services allowed to the CSC role in a secure manner.
+The CSC role is also responsible for unblocking the PIN using a specific unblock PIN XAUT key with ActivIdentity external authentication protocol (unblock with XAUT Key is only available in v2.6.2 not v2.6.2a).